vita-student-projects/2D_object_detection_group29/README.md

 # Introduction

 The goal of our project was to do 2D object detection using the OpenPifPaf model provided here.
 Indeed, OpenPifPaf already has an extension called *NuScenes 2D detection* that detects the 2D bounding boxes of objects from the NuScenes dataset.
-However, we decided to use the classic cifcaf model in order to detect and predict the boundign boxes around the objects.
+However, we decided to use the classic cifcaf model in order to detect and predict the bounding boxes around the objects.
 Thus, we decided to implement 2D object detection using the *cifcaf* module normally used for keypoints detection.

 # Methodology